bgirschig/field-lausanne/readme.md

   and trigger apogee as soon as speed gets over treshold
   - Predictive system: estimate next time from speed & previous values for faster response
+- Move processing to server or 2nd thread